Skip to content

 Project prefix: When vcs_provider.use_project_pr_prefix is true, a [<project>] prefix is prepended to the PR title (GitHub) or CL description (Mercurial).
 This prefix is only applied to the external representation — it does not appear in the ChangeSpec DESCRIPTION or git commit message, and is automatically stripped when reading descriptions back.

 PR tag inheritance: When creating a child PR (one whose PARENT is an existing ChangeSpec), PR tags from the parent PR's body are automatically inherited.
-The merge order is: parent PR tags (lowest priority) -> config pr_tags -> BUG tag (highest priority).
-This ensures child PRs carry forward metadata like team tags without manual re-entry.
+The merge order is: parent PR tags (lowest priority) -> config pr_tags -> BUG tag (highest priority), followed by runtime-owned AGENT and MACHINE tags.
+Inherited or configured AGENT and MACHINE values are ignored so child PRs do not retain stale parent runtime provenance.

 PR tags: Any key-value pairs configured in vcs_provider.pr_tags are appended as TAG=VALUE lines to the commit message before building the PR body.
 This supports provider-specific metadata (e.g., Google CL tags) without manual entry.
+AGENT and MACHINE are reserved for runtime provenance and are owned by the commit workflow rather than static config.
 See configuration.md for the config format.

 PR tag stripping: When PR tags are present in the commit description (trailing lines matching ^[A-Z][A-Z0-9_]*=), they are automatically stripped before writing the DESCRIPTION field of the created ChangeSpec.
 This prevents provider-specific metadata (e.g., AUTOSUBMIT_BEHAVIOR=SYNC_SUBMIT, MARKDOWN=true) from polluting the human-readable description.
 The same stripping is applied when syncing descriptions after a reword operation.